- When Can I Apply to MVCC?

 - Can You Define Matriculated vs Non-Matriculated?

 Mohawk Valley Community College operates on a rolling Admissions schedule.
-We are currently accepting applications for the Spring, Summer and Fall 2014 semesters.
+We are currently accepting applications for the Summer and Fall 2014 semesters.
+Spring 2015 applications are being accepted but decisions and admissions reviews will not be completed until the Fall.

 MVCC is an Open Enrollment Institution.
 Students who have obtained a high school diploma or graduate equivalency diploma (GED) will be accepted to the college.
 Open admissions does not guarantee acceptance to selective programs such as Business Administration, Computer Science, Engineering and certain Health Science Programs.